I have posted, by my count, 150 characters based on rock and pop songs. Most have superpowers; many have super abilities like Batman or Black Widow.

 Jack ("Jack was a Sailor"/traditional folk song)

-Here are some more that might actually work, but I'd have to read through the lyrics more to know:
+Here are some more that might actually work, but I'd have to read through the lyrics more to know.
+If I ever get around to posting another 50 to make it an even 200 or 250, I'd start with these:

 Dream Weaver (Gary Wright)

-Jack (the one who "Was Every Inch a Sailor") (traditional)
+Jack (who "Was Every Inch a Sailor") (traditional)

 Troglodyte and Luther the Athtropoid